mantinhas/declaro/README.md

 ## Configuration

 `declaro` was written to be package manager agnostic.
-As such, integrating with a package manager is as simple as defining three functions in a config file at `/etc/declaro/config.sh`.
+As such, integrating with a package manager is as simple as defining three functions in a config file.
 Consider our [`apt-config.sh`](config/apt-config.sh) for Ubuntu systems:

 ```bash
 # Command to install a package and its dependencies (no confirm/user prompts)